Jamianvesh/FoodMeds/README.md

 A full-stack health insights web application that computes BMI, **calorie needs**, **nutrient breakdown**, and **body composition** using manual logic and APIs

-Users can sign up, view personalized dashboards, chat with AI Assistant, edit profiles, and explore modular UI pages — all backed by a clean React frontend and secure Mongo Db storage.
+Users can sign up, view personalized dashboards, chat with AI Assistant, get personalised diet plan, edit profiles, and explore modular UI pages — all backed by a clean React frontend and secure MongoDB storage.

 ---